ProfessorJames/hangman/README.md

 # Features

 ## Existing Features

+### Data Validation
+* All user input is validated throughout the programmep to ensure data in the correct format can be entered and accepted by the programme.

+### Google Spreadsheet
+Google Spreadsheet API is used to retrieve data for the app.
+There is one worksheet used to store data: "words".

 ### Welcome screen
 * When the game loads the player sees the Hangman logo.
 The logo has been created using ascii art, a welcome message and instructions on how to play the game are displayed.
 * The user is asked if they want to play Hangman and prompted to enter 'y' for Yes or 'n' for No.